 adult channel Venus.
 'It's totally the most terrible thing we could have

 done', he said.
-The company is rewiring its system to permanently lock
+The company are rewiring its system in aims of locking out all

-UndercoverWear of Massachusetts planned to donate US$200000 and 20000 nightgowns to homeless shelters.
+UndercoverWear of Massachusetts planned to donate $200,000 and 20,000 nightgowns to homeless shelters.
 Their plan involved asking customers to send photos of themselves in their 'ugliest nightie'.
-A new $40 nightgown and some cash would go to a shelter for each photograph received.
-However, the National Coalition for the Homeless refused the participation of member agencies.
-Its executive director, Mary Ann Gleason, said the lingerie company 'exploited women' with its 'sometimes naughty' products.
+For each photograph received, a shelter would receive one new $40 nightgown and some cash.
+However, the National Coalition for the Homeless refused the participation of their member agencies.
+Executive director Mary Ann Gleason explained that the lingerie company 'exploited women' with its 'sometimes naughty' products.
 And the ugly nightie idea 'just felt weird to me'.

-As a follow-up to my piece on the Black History Month display in a US bar, the Boston Herald reports that a stuffed gorilla wearing a crown was featured at the bar for Martin Luther King Day.
-The Boston Licensing Commission meets later this week to decide the bar's fate.
+As a follow-up to my piece on the Black History Month display in a US bar, the Boston Herald reports that a stuffed gorilla wearing a crown had been featured at the bar for Martin Luther King Day.
+The Boston Licensing Commission meet later this week to decide the bar's fate.

-Some would ask 'Why pay so much for so little?' of the fashions which
+Some ask 'why pay so much for so little?' of the fashions that

 accompany nubile bodies down the catwalk.
 No more, if Yohji Yamamoto